Airborne Food Allergies To Shellfish

 Carrageenan, or “Irish moss,” is not shellfish.
-It is a red marine algae used as an emulsifier, stabilizer and thickener in many foods like dairy foods.
+It is a red marine algae used as an emulsifier, stabilizer, and thickener in many foods like dairy foods.
 It is safe for most people with food allergies.

-Shellfish allergy is sometimes confused with iodine allergy because shellfish is known to contain the element iodine.
+Shellfish allergy is sometimes confused with iodine allergy because shellfish are known to contain the element iodine.
 But iodine is not what triggers the reaction in people who are allergic to shellfish.
 If you have a shellfish allergy, you do not need to worry about cross-reactions with iodine or radiocontrast material (which can contain iodine and is used in some radiographic medical procedures).”
 (4)

 (1) Sicherer, S H, and H A Sampson.
 31 August 2018.
 “Food Allergy: Epidemiology, Pathogenesis, Diagnosis, and Treatment.”
 Advances in Pediatrics., U.S. National Library of Medicine, Web.